formlio/forml/docs/dsl/query/functions.rst

 Functions and Operators
 =======================

-The DSL offers number of built-in operators and functions allowing to implement complex expressions executed on the physical data-sources by the particular :ref:`feed <feed>` providers.
+The DSL offers number of built-in operators and functions to be used within the :ref:`query expressions <query-syntax>` allowing to define a complex ETL process to be executed on the physical data-sources by the particular :ref:`feed <feed>` providers.

 .. attention::
    The actual set of the available functions is at this point rather limited focusing merely on the concept demonstration.

 .. autosummary::